COVID-19 Pandemic: Changes to testing procedure Q&A

 Athletes must answer the DCP’s questions fully and truthfully.
 Providing information to DCP that is misleading or false may be considered to be an ADRV of Tampering, which can result in a ban from sport of up to four years.

-Not complying with the amended testing procedure could result in an ADRV and a ban of up to four years.
-This includes, but is not limited to:
+A failure to comply with the amended testing procedure could result in an ADRV and a ban from sport of up to four years.
+Conduct which could result in the commission of an ADRV and a ban from sport includes, but is not limited to:

 Athletes should immediately inform UKAD via firstname.lastname@example.org or their NGB if they develop COVID-19 symptoms or test positive for COVID-19 up to 14 days after a test.
 This will enable UKAD to notify the relevant DCP.
 This does not replace the athlete’s requirement to engage with the relevant government contact tracing system, as set out below.